poncito/ReactiveGraphs.jl/docs/src/index.md

 ```

 ## Comparison with Observables.jl
-`Dataflows.jl` executes nodes in a topological order of the graph, while
+`ReactiveGraphs.jl` executes nodes in a topological order of the graph, while
 `Observables.jl` uses a depth-first ordering (each node calling its children).

 ```jldoctest; output = false